10 Great Restaurant Email Examples And Why They Worked

 For example, if you send a promotional email about your cuisine to some random guy who has never been to your restaurant, he will probably put you in spam.

-In many niches, people tend to compare their products and services to that of a competitor.
+- Refrain From Demeaning Your Competitors: In many niches, people tend to compare their products and services to those of a competitor.
 In the restaurant business, this is frowned upon.
 You should rather strive to be the best on your own terms rather than be better than others.
 And the same should resonate in your emails.
 Avoid mentioning competitors or demeaning any of their food.
 Focus on why your food is good.

-Some emails are usually the same for every customer or sent every week in the same pattern.
+- Automate The Redundant Emails: Some emails are usually the same for every customer or sent every week in the same pattern.
 For example, the welcome email series will probably always be the same.
 Again, weekly newsletters or product showcases will probably have the same email anatomy.
-You may automate such email campaigns using the right tools to avoid spending hours on redundant email campaigns every week.
+You can automate such email campaigns using the right tools to avoid spending hours on redundant email campaigns every week.

-Following are a few restaurant examples that we believe have been well-written and properly designed.
+Following are a few restaurant examples that I believe have been well-written and properly designed.

 Let us learn why they work so well.